grjkz/ph4zerGame/README.md

 * Have a ship that can shoot
 * Bullets can collide with objects
 * Objects are randomly generated throughout the stage
-* Points are awarded to the player when objects are hit
+* Points are awarded to the player when items are collected/hit
 * Player can die
-* Score can be saved
+* Player can spend money on items/powerups